Skip to main content

 Bigger than debate alumni.

-Former debaters, coaches, judges, and tournament communities.
-They already speak the language and show up first.
+Former debaters, coaches, and judges.
+They speak the language and show up first.

-Lawyers, founders, executives, educators, and creators who win or lose on argument.
+Lawyers, founders, educators, creators.
+People who win or lose on argument.

-The crowd already watching debate clips, podcasts, and public clashes online.
+The crowd already watching debate clips, podcasts, and public clashes.

 What's live today